whisthq/vm-scripts/README.md

 - Disable Shutdown, Logout and Sleep in Start Menu
 - Set Auto-Login

-The following usage-specific scripts are currently supported, although some of the softwares listed here cannot actually be installed through PowerShell, but are listed for potential manual-install:
+The following usage-specific scripts are currently supported, although some of the softwares listed here cannot actually be installed through PowerShell, but are listed for potential manual install:

 - PC Gaming Script
   - Nvidia GeForce